CognonicLabs/awesome-AI-kubernetes/README.md

 [Multi cloud Spark application service on PKS](https://github.com/SnappyDataInc/spark-on-k8s) An Integrated and collaborative cloud environment for building and running Spark applications on PKS/Kubernetes.
 This project provides a streamlined way of deploying, scaling and managing Spark applications.
 Spark 2.3 added support for Kubernetes as a cluster manager.
 This project leverages Helm charts to allow deployment of common Spark application recipes - using Apache Zeppelin and/or Jupyter for interactive, collaborative workloads.
 It also automates logging of all events across batch jobs and Notebook driven applications to log events to shared storage for offline analysis.
 This project is a collaborative effort between SnappyData and Pivotal.

+[Sparknetes](https://github.com/hypnosapos/sparknetes) Spark on kubernetes.
+Based on official documentation of spark 2.3 at https://spark.apache.org/docs/2.3.0/running-on-kubernetes.html

+# Spark on OKD

+[Rad Analytics Spark Operator](https://github.com/radanalyticsio/spark-operator) ConfigMap and CRD based approach for managing the Spark clusters in Kubernetes or OpenShift.

+[OpenShift Spark](https://github.com/radanalyticsio/openshift-spark) This repository contains several files for building Apache Spark focused container images, targeted for usage on OpenShift Origin. [tutorial-sparkpi-java-vertx](https://github.com/radanalyticsio/tutorial-sparkpi-java-vertx) A Java implementation of SparkPi using Vert.x 3 - This application is an example tutorial for the radanalytics.io community.
+It is intended to be used as a source-to-image (s2i) application.